Odise Roshi: FSV Frankfurt

-Roshi assisted a goal against Erzgebirge Aue in the third game of the 2012–13 season.
-On 21 September 2012, Roshi scored his first goal for Frankfurt against FC St. Pauli.
-He scored from outside the far corner of the box.
+Roshi made his debut for FSV Frankfurt on 12 August 2012, starting against Hertha BSC and was substituted in the 57th minute in a 3–1 victory.
+Five days later, Roshi made his DFB-Pokal debut, starting and playing 65 minutes in a 2–1 away win over Sonnenhof Großaspach in the first round, with all goals scored within the opening 22 minutes.
+On 2 September 2012, Roshi provided the assist for the winning goal in a 1–0 victory against Erzgebirge Aue.
+On 21 September 2012, Roshi scored his first goal for FSV Frankfurt against FC St. Pauli, netting in the 7th minute from outside the far corner of the box in a 2–1 win, which marked the club's 100th home victory in the 2.
+Bundesliga.
 On 27 April 2013, he scored Frankfurt's second goal against Dynamo Dresden in the 84th minute, 10 minutes after coming on as a substitute in a 3–1 victory.